brho/akaros/GETTING_STARTED.md

 This file is used to set up custom make targets that are not part of the default `Makefile`, but fit nicely into your personal workflow.
-This file is not under version control and can me made to contain just about anything.
+This file is not under version control and can be made to contain just about anything.

 Now you're ready to build the kernel: